What Happens to Equity When You Sell Your House?

 Sep 21, 2020

-It’s a question that many homeowners begin to ask whenever the question of selling comes up.
+It’s something that many homeowners ask when the idea of selling comes up: what happens to equity when you sell your house?
+It’s a good question.
 But to understand what happens to your equity when you sell your house, it helps to understand a few other things first.
 For one thing, you may have heard your equity matters, but not fully understand what it is.
 We’ll take a look at some of the common questions surrounding the topic and try to paint a clear picture.
 So for anyone looking through Zillow and wondering, “What happens to equity when you sell your house?” we’ll get there.
 But first, we need to look at what details matter in the concept of home equity.

 Let’s Define Equity

 While not too complicated of a concept, home equity is something you may not know about until you have to deal with it directly.
 Bankrate defines home equity as, “the appraised value of your home minus any outstanding mortgage and loan balances.”
 Basically, it’s the percentage of ownership you have of your home.